wasm-forge/benchmarks/README.md

-# benchmarks
+# Benchmarks
-The collection of benchmarks testing stable-fs performance from different perspectives
+A collection of benchmarks to evaluate ic-rusqlite, ic-wasi-polyfill, and stable-fs performance.